 Matt Becker started at UMass Press in 2015.
 He was previously senior acquisitions editor at the University of Nevada Press and also worked at Wayne State University Press and the Minnesota Historical Society Press.
 He holds a PhD in American studies from the University of Minnesota.

-Matt is interested in acquiring scholarly manuscripts in all areas of American history and society, including those with an interdisciplinary or transnational approach, ranging from popular culture to education reform to critical biography, especially projects that deal with social justice and equity.
+Matt is interested in acquiring scholarly manuscripts in all areas of American history and society, including those with an interdisciplinary or transnational approach, especially projects that deal with social justice and equity.
 He also acquires regional trade titles on New England topics.
-He is the in-house editor for the series Culture, Politics, and the Cold War; Public History in Historical Perspective; and Science/Technology/Culture.
+He is the in-house editor for the series Activist Studies of Science and Technology, African American Intellectual History, Childhoods: Interdisciplinary Perspectives on Children and Youth, Culture and Politics in the Cold War and Beyond, Journalism and Democracy, Public History in Historical Perspective, and Veterans.
 With all of his projects, he seeks authors who can write in a style accessible to a wide readership.

 100 Morrissey Boulevard